bioinfo-arctic/FSK2053/Spring_2026/Practical_Reference_database.md

 ```

 ### Building the database
 Now you've had a chance to clean the data, and to have a glimpse into what actually goes into your reference database.
 All that's left is to build the database itself.
-It is possible to use this database in the exact same way that you used the predownloaded database in the previous exercise, you just have to modify your path.

 **NOTE**: We make a new folder called BLAST_Rajidae, and we make create the database inside this folder.